0chain/0chain/README.md

 ## Benchmarks
 Benchmark 0chain smart-contract endpoints.

 Runs testing.Benchmark on each 0chain endpoint.
 The blockchain database used in these tests is constructed from the parameters in the benchmark.yaml. file.
-Smartcontracts do not (or should not) access tha chain so a populated MPT database is enough to give a realistic benchmark.
+Smartcontracts do not (or should not) access the chain so a populated MPT database is enough to give a realistic benchmark.

 More info in [read.me](code/go/0chain.net/smartcontract/benchmark/main/readme.md)